JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 In the case of `Deterministic` models, `yhat` should have the same scitype as the `y` passed to `fit` (see above).
-If `y` is a `CategoricalVector` (classification) than elements of the prediction `yhat` **must have a pool == to the pool of the target `y` presented in training**, even if not all levels appear in the training data or prediction itself.
+If `y` is a `CategoricalVector` (classification) then elements of the prediction `yhat` **must have a pool == to the pool of the target `y` presented in training**, even if not all levels appear in the training data or prediction itself.